pulumi/registry/themes/default/content/registry/packages/aws/installation-configuration.md

 'Unable to locate credentials.
 You can configure credentials by running "aws configure".'
 {{< /notes >}}

-To learn more about projecting environment variables in Pulumi ESC, refer to the [relevant documentation](https://www.pulumi.com/docs/pulumi-cloud/esc/environments/#projecting-environment-variables).
+To learn more about projecting environment variables in Pulumi ESC, refer to the [relevant Pulumi ESC documentation](/docs/pulumi-cloud/esc/environments/#projecting-environment-variables).